DEFRA/ffc-doc-alerting/README.md

 # Document Hub Alerting

-Microservice to publish alerts from Document Hub events via GOV.UK Notify.
+Microservice to publish alerts from Documents Service events via GOV.UK Notify.

-This service is part of the [Document Hub](https://github.com/DEFRA/ffc-pay-core).
+This service is part of the [Documents Service](https://github.com/DEFRA/ffc-pay-core).

 ## Prerequisites